Skip to content

 Bulk historical submissions are painful

 Phase 3 SMEs often have a backlog of invoices that should already have been submitted.
-CSV upload through the bridge handles bulk batches — up to 1,000 rows per file, all validated up front so the rejections don't compound.
+When CSV import ships, it will handle bulk batches, validated up front so rejections don't compound.
+Today, use the REST API for bulk submission.

 3. 03